python/cpython/Doc/c-api/typeobj.rst

    This field is only used if the flag :const:`Py_TPFLAGS_HAVE_VECTORCALL` is set.
-If so, this must be a positive integer containing the offset in the instance struct of the ``vectorcallfunc`` pointer used for the vectorcall protocol.
+If so, this must be a positive integer containing the offset in the instance struct of the :c:type:`vectorcallfunc` pointer used for the vectorcall protocol.

    This pointer may be zero, in which case the instance behaves as if